-At the time of Iraq's Paris Club debt relief agreement on November 14, 2004, it was determined that Iraq's total external debt to Paris Club countries was \$37.15 billion, including interest.
-4 On July 10, 2003, the Paris Club issued a country-bycountry breakdown of its member states' claims against Iraq.
+IMF estimates put the figure at \$42.5 billion.5 On July 10, 2003, the Paris Club issued a country-by-country breakdown of its member states' claims against Iraq.
 These figures are reproduced in Table 1.

 Iraq's debt to the United States consisted of loan guarantees issued between 1983 and 1993 by the U.S. Department of Agriculture for the sale of U.S. agricultural products to Iraq.
 Iraq defaulted on \$2.19 billion of these guaranteed loans in 1991, just prior to the first Gulf War.
 The U.S. Department of Agriculture paid off the creditors and assumed the debt.
 By the end of the Saddam regime, accumulated interest increased Iraq's U.S. debt to approximately \$4.1 billion.